A clinical trial to look at the safety and effectiveness of mosunetuzumab plus lenalidomide for treating follicular lymphoma

 Everyone who joins this clinical trial stage will be placed into 1 of 2 groups.
 Participants will have a 1 in 3 chance of being in Group A, and a 2 in 3 chance of being in Group B.

-- Group A: Mosunetuzumab given as an infusion into the vein, and lenalidomide given as a tablet to take by mouth
+- Group A: Mosunetuzumab given as drip into a vein, and lenalidomide given as a tablet to take by mouth

-- Group B: Mosunetuzumab given as an injection under the skin, and lenalidomide given as a tablet to take by mouth
+- Group B: Mosunetuzumab given as a drip under the skin, and lenalidomide given as a tablet to take by mouth

 In both stages, mosunetuzumab will be given weekly for 3 weeks then once a month for 11 months.
-Lenalidomide is taken on days 1-21 of a 28-day treatment cycle for 11 cycles.
-Treatments in this clinical trial will be given for as long as they can help you, up to a maximum of 12 cycles of treatment (approximately 1 year).
-Newly diagnosed FL participants (1st line therapy) who respond to treatment then have the option to be given further mosunetuzumab as maintenance treatment for up to about a year and a half.
-Participants who have certain side effects may also receive a treatment called tocilizumab, given as an infusion into the vein.
+Lenalidomide is taken on Days 1–21 of a 28-day treatment cycle for 11 cycles.
+Treatments in this clinical trial will be given for as long as they can help, up to a maximum of 12 cycles of treatment (approximately 1 year).
+Participants with newly diagnosed FL (1ˢᵗ line therapy) who respond to treatment then have the option to be given further mosunetuzumab as maintenance treatment.
+It will be given as a drip under the skin every 2 months for a year and a half.
+Participants who have certain unwanted effects may also receive a treatment called tocilizumab, given as a drip into a vein.

 This is an open-label trial, which means everyone involved, including the participant and the clinical trial doctor, will know the clinical trial treatment the participant has been given.